Table of Contents

 To add a new Site to your Tower Coverage account:

-- On the Map page that opens, give your Site a name, and then provide the Latitude, Longitude, and average antenna height on the tower within the New Site modal:
+- On the new page that populates, give your Site a name, and then provide the Latitude, Longitude, and average antenna height on the tower within the New Site modal:

 Adding a New Coverage